-Best Outdoor Brands FOR Lightweight Backpacking
+Best Outdoor Brands for Hiking and Backpacking

 Most of us have probably heard of the big names when it comes to outdoor brands and gear... backpacks by Osprey, shoes by Salomon, or bikes by Trek.
 Many of those outdoor brands are almost household names.
 However, there is a huge range of other outdoor gear manufacturers who are smaller scale but still doing amazing things.